Doctor's Tower: Appearance

 The house of Vito Romita, the Doctor's Tower, is square in shape, with walls of rough stone.
 It was built of brick, stone and hollow tiles, and it consists of a basement, ground floor and first floor, with a symmetrical room layout.
 The interior is rich in decoration, especially the ceiling, and all the woodwork is made of solid wood.
 Oriental influence is seen in the pointed top of the front door, and it is typically Central European when it comes to the room height.
 From reduced decorative plastic, the motif of the pointed arch stands out, applied to openings in the storey zone, which represents the influence of romantic architecture.
 Representatively processed kilns were preserved in the interior of the building, and they are representative of applied art of the time.
 According to its stylistic and structural characteristics, the Doctor's Tower represents material evidence of the architecture of its time and is one of the first representative buildings built in Serbia in the first half of the nineteenth century.
 As one of the first buildings used for health purposes, it is a testimony to the social development of the Principality of Serbia.
-Due to this, the Doctor's Tower was declared a cultural monument of exceptional importance 5 in 1979.
+Due to this, the Doctor's Tower was declared a cultural monument of great importance 5 in 1979.